purenix-org/purenix/README.md

 Purenix has full support for all of Purescript's features, including data types, type classes, and calling back into Nix using the FFI.

-On the [organization page for `purenix`](https://github.com/purenix-org) you will find a number of packages intended to be used with `purenix`, including Nix ports of several popular Purescript libraries like the Prelude.
+On the [organization page for Purenix](https://github.com/purenix-org) you will find a number of packages intended to be used with Purenix, including ports of libraries like the Prelude.

 #### Code sample